M.F.A.B.

 Balance

-Your performance becomes a balancing act—not only aligning with the score's intrinsic motion and functions but also adapting to the unique characteristics of the space and the live sounds around you.
-This adaptability ensures that your interpretation is not only faithful to the written music but also resonant with the immediate context, creating a performance that is both authentic and responsive.
+After the aspects of sound you control are aligned with the motion and functions in the score, your performance becomes a balancing act—not only aligning with the score's intrinsic motion and functions but also adapting to the unique characteristics of the space and the live sounds around you.
+This adaptability ensures that your interpretation is not only faithful to the written music but also resonant with the immediate context.

 Embracing the MFAB approach transforms music-making into an immersive journey.
 It elevates the present moment to a heightened level of reality, where both performer and audience are transported into a shared experience of musical exploration and discovery.
 This is the essence of the Symphonic Laboratory method: crafting performances that are not just musical renditions but profound experiences, enriching the present moment and resonating deeply with all who partake in them.